MP Estate Planning UK

 leaving property in a trust

-As a homeowner in the UK, ensuring your family’s future is secure is a top priority.
-One effective way to achieve this is by understanding the role of estate planning trusts in managing your assets.
+As a homeowner in England or Wales, protecting your family’s future is a top priority.
+One of the most effective ways to do this is by understanding how trusts work and how they fit into a comprehensive estate plan.

-By placing your assets in a trust, you can ensure that your loved ones are protected and provided for.
-This can be a particularly effective way to mitigate inheritance tax and secure your family’s financial future.
+By placing your property in a trust, you can help ensure your loved ones are protected and provided for.
+This can be a particularly effective way to plan for inheritance tax (IHT), protect against care fees and divorce, and secure your family’s financial future.
+As Mike Pugh, founder of MP Estate Planning, puts it: “Trusts are not just for the rich — they’re for the smart.”

 Key Takeaways

-• Understand the basics of trust formation and its role in estate planning.
+• Understand the basics of how trusts work and their role in estate planning under English and Welsh law.

-• Learn how trusts can help protect your assets and reduce inheritance tax.
+• Learn how trusts can help protect your assets, reduce inheritance tax, and shield against care fees.

-• Discover the benefits of using trusts to secure your family’s future.
+• Discover the benefits of using trusts to secure your family’s future — including bypassing probate delays.

-• Explore the different types of trusts available in the UK.
+• Explore the different types of trusts available in the UK, from discretionary trusts to interest in possession trusts.

-• Find out how to get started with creating a trust for your estate.
+• Find out how to get started with creating a trust for your property, with costs starting from £850.

 What Is a Trust and How Does It Work?